Let me tell you a story.

 Here’s the breakdown:

-In 1980, Johnny invests a large portion of his fortune into assets that do not produce income but are very likely to increase in value over the years (stocks, real estate, some types of bonds, etc.).
+In 1980, Johnny invests a large portion of his fortune into assets that do not produce income but are very likely to increase in value over the years (stocks, real estate, artwork, collectibles, etc.).

 2. Be greedy AF!